thingwave/go-sigml/README.md

 SigML is to error messages and events what SenML is for sensor data.
 SigML can express events, errors and alerts.
 And even embedd SenML data.

+## Fields

+### bn
+This is the Base name from SenML.
+### bt
+This is the Base time fro SenML, expressed as seconds from 1970-0101 00:00 (UNIX epoch).
+### bver
+This is the Base version from SenML.

+### x
+x stands for eXception and is used for indicating exceptions upstream.
+### e
+e stands for error and is used for indicating different typs of hardware, software and system errors upstream.
+### s
+s stands for signal and is used for transmitting signals upstream.

+### se
+se means Severity and is used to indicate hpw serours an exception/error/signal is.

+### d
+d stand for Description is is a human readable text indicating what has happened.

+### p
+p is used for sending generic payloads, such as SenML encoded data belonging to an error or similiar.

 ### Examples

 ```